-It’s probably safe to say that we’ve all picked up some bad habits in the past two years.
+It’s probably safe to say that we’ve all picked up some bad habits since COVID.

 We became obsessed with staying healthy: wearing masks, washing our hands, keeping our distance, and Googling things like, “Should I disinfect my groceries?”